end2endzone/end2endzone-hugo/content/blog/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md

 ```

-Use the `anyrtttl::blocking::play()`&nbsp;API for &quot;playing&quot; an RTTTL melody and monitor the output of the serial port to see the actual arduino code generated by the library.
+Use the `anyrtttl::blocking::play()`&nbsp;API for "playing" an RTTTL melody and monitor the output of the serial port to see the actual arduino code generated by the library.

 Demo